Rae-yoon/Portfolio/README.md

-# Animation / VFX Pipiline TD Portfolio
+# Animation / VFX Pipeline TD Portfolio

-This repository showcases a collection of **pipeline tools** developed for animation and VFX production envrionments.
+This repository showcases a collection of **pipeline tools** developed for animation and VFX production environments.
 All tools and modules were designed for real production use.

 - All credentials and values are dummy placeholders for demo purpose.